 Don’t feel too sorry for us – we are in Switzerland, after all.

-So when Saturday brought yet another weekend of superbly perfect blue skies and white, puffy clouds, we eschewed car shopping to take off for the mountains.
-Thanks to our incredibly generous neighbors, Carlos & Nicole, we had wheels for the day.
-The very first week we met them, they insisted we take an extra key to one of their cars, and while we’ve been reluctant to accept such kindness (and responsibility – I do have a bit of a lead foot), we have used it to go grocery shopping and to take all 3 of our vermin to the vet while Carlos & Nicole are on vacation.
-Having the car available to us Saturday meant ultimate freedom!
-We packed a picnic lunch for the day, threw on our hiking boots (hello, hiking boots!), and made for the hills.
+We still haven’t bought a car, so we owe our wheels for the day to our incredibly generous neighbors, Carlos and Nicole.
+The very first week we met them, they insisted we take an extra key to one of their cars.
+While we’ve been reluctant to accept such kindness (and responsibility – I do have a bit of a lead foot), we’ve used it to go grocery shopping and to take all three of our critters to the vet.
+Having the car available to us Saturday meant ultimate freedom with easy access to some of the most picturesque mountains in Europe.
+We packed a picnic lunch for the day, threw on our hiking boots, and made for the hills.

-Our last sight along the trail was this beautiful little fellow, helping himself to an early evening snack.
+Our last sight along the trail was a beautiful curly-haired cow, helping himself to an early evening snack.
 He was the perfect ending to a memorable day hiking in the Swiss Alps.

 - Parking at the trailhead is free.